 Fertilizing your field can seem like an intimidating, difficult chore.
 All the ratios and calculations can be confusing to anyone who didn’t major in Organic Chemistry.

-Yet understanding the basics to fertilization is essential for the health and beauty of an athletic field.
-Here’s an uncomplicated, painless break-down of how the process works.
+Yet understanding the basics of fertilization is essential for the health and beauty of an athletic field.
+Here’s an uncomplicated, painless breakdown of how the process works.

 Why Starting with a Soil Test will Literally Change the Game

 Think of your sports field like a dehydrated athlete.
 Not only does your player need water, but he or she also needs to replace electrolytes.
 If they don’t have electrolytes, their body can’t function properly.
 They’ll faint in the middle of the game.

 Your field works the same way.
 A soil test will tell you exactly which “electrolytes” your field doesn’t have plus the exact quantities it needs to be healthy again.
 You should test the soil at least every 2-3 years, and it costs between $50-200 depending on how much information you want about your soil.
 If you’re part of a regular maintenance program, soil testing is often provided.